1. Slash your energy bills

 Also be aware the very best deals are reserved for those with a good credit score.
-Our Smart Search tool will show you the cards you’re most likely to be accepted for without harming your credit score.
+Our Eligibility Checker tool will show you the cards you’re most likely to be accepted for without harming your credit score.

 Alternatively, if you have a big purchase coming up, using a 0% purchase credit card allows you to spread the cost of your spending interest-free for a number of months – more than two years in some cases.
 Once again, make sure you pay off your balance in full before the interest-free window ends.

 Even if you don’t need to borrow, a credit card can still save you money.
 Several credit cards offer rewards or cashback as you spend, so why not take a look at our comparison tables to find a card to suit you?

 Bear in mind these cards generally have high rates of interest so be sure to clear your balance in full each month if you use this type of plastic.

 Representative Example: If you spend £1,200 at a purchase interest rate of 18.94% p.a. (variable) your representative rate will be 18.9% APR (variable).

 Home insurance can easily take a chunk out of your household budget.
 But you could save over 38%** on your home insurance just by using our comparison service at renewal time.

 Again, paying annually and increasing your excess will keep costs down.
 Read our guide for more tips on saving on your home insurance.